 Student exposure to nature has been correlated with higher academic performance in Math and English.

-Studies have also demonstrated that exposure to nature eases symptoms of ADHD.
+Studies have also demonstrated that exposure to nature eases symptoms of Attention-Deficit/Hyperactivity Disorder (ADHD).

 Enclosing equipment and utilities with plant walls converts eyesores to beautiful points of interest, wholly transforming hostile spaces to inviting.